Introduction and Subjects

 Further information about the history department curriculum can be found in the curriculum documents available for download on the main curriculum page.

+Mathematics is recognised as requiring a logical and rational approach as well as demanding dedication and determination to be successful.
 The department aims that boys should become aware that mathematics is an interesting and enjoyable field in its own right; and also that it continues to be central to many diverse and important branches of endeavour in the modern world, whether scientific, financial or computational.

 Further information about the mathematics department curriculum can be found in the curriculum documents available for download on the main curriculum page.